 Not having any information doesn’t mean the area is free of biotoxins.
 It is the responsibility of FBOs to ensure that their products comply with all relevant requirements.
 This includes checking that biotoxins are below the regulated levels.

-Summary of current closures in place in for Biotoxins in England and Wales.
+Current closures in place for marine biotoxins in England and Wales: